Kimtai04-cloud/Kimtai04-cloud/README.md

-   Caleb Kimtai

-   Tech enthusiast with a passion for Systems and Graphics programming.
-   Skilled in C and C++, I love Linux and I have delved deeper into understanding it's kernel, I also enjoy teaching and breaking down complex concepts for others.
+   Tech **enthusiast** have delved deeper into understanding it's kernel, I also enjoy teaching and breaking down complex concepts for others.
    Always eager to share knowledge and collaborate on exciting projects!